Working collaboratively in a group has long been seen as an effective way to accomplish great things.

 Knowing the ultimate goal for a task or assignment can help keep everyone on track and motivated throughout the project.

-Setting goals helps groups organize their activities by outlining key milestones that need to be achieved along the way.
+Setting goals helps groups organize their activities by outlining key milestones that must be achieved along the way.

 It allows each team member to figure out what needs to be done and when it needs to be completed.